Parking Rules and Regulations

-6. Motorcycles and motor scooters shall not be parked in a building.
+8. Motorcycles and motor scooters shall not be parked in a building.
 All motorcycles must be parked in a designated space or area designated for motorcycle parking.
 The same rules pertain to motorcycles as to cars, except more than one motorcycle/scooter may be parked in one regular parking space.
-A motorcycle or licensed moped/scooter must have a valid University of Louisville parking permit to be parked on University property.
+A motorcycle or licensed moped/scooter must have a valid University of Louisville parking permit to be parked on university property.
 Motorcycle permits should be placed on the back of license plate.
-Non licensed scooter/mopeds must be parked at a bicycle rack.
+Non-licensed scooters/mopeds must be parked at a bicycle rack.

-7. Bicycles must be parked legally at a bicycle rack.
-Bikes shall not be parked where they block handicap access, exits, fire lanes, or otherwise jeopardize public safety.
-Bicycles should be registered at www.louisville.edu/parking at no charge.
+9. Bicycles must be parked legally at a bicycle rack.
+Bikes shall not be parked where they block handicap access, exits or fire lanes, or otherwise jeopardize public safety.
+Bicycles should be registered at louisville.edu/parking at no charge.
 Abandoned bicycles are subject to impoundment even if they are parked legally.

-8. Vehicle maintenance may not be performed on University property, other than emergency repairs and the Parking Office must be notified.
+10. Vehicle maintenance may not be performed on university property, other than emergency repairs and the Parking Office must be notified.

-9. Multi and single space parking meters are available to visitors, students and university faculty and staff.
-Meters are enforced 24 hours, 7 days per week or unless otherwise indicated at the location of the meter.
+11. Multi- and single-space parking meters are available to visitors, students and university faculty and staff.
+Meters are enforced 24 hours every day, unless otherwise indicated at the location of the meter.

-All parking notifications are published at www.louisville.edu/parking in the Announcement section or on Facebook https://www.facebook.com/UofLParking/.
+All parking notifications are published atlouisville.edu/parking in the Announcement section or on Facebook at facebook.com/UofLParking/.

 PARKING PENALTIES AND FINES